 If there is one thing your dog loves you for, it is those delicious treats that you have saved for them in a jar.
 Sometimes dogs don’t eat packed treats, but that doesn’t mean they can’t have treats at all.
-You can make some delicious homemade treats for your precious pup at home.
+You can make some delicious homemade treats for your precious emotional support animal or pet dog at home.

 Need a good recipe to make your furry friend’s treats?

 In this blog, we have shared some yummy and super simple recipes that you can follow.
 Your pet will feel extra loved when you make treats for them with your own hands.
 The best part is that you don’t have to be a chef to follow these recipes.

 Homemade dog treats are super healthy and just require a few basic ingredients to put together.
 Let’s start with some of the most famous and easy homemade dog treats recipes.